DiegoLibonati/FileManager-NextJS/README.md

 ## Getting Started

 1. Clone the repository with `git clone "repository link"`
-2. Go to the folder where you cloned your repository
+2. Join to `filemanager-app` folder and execute: `npm install` or `yarn install` in the terminal
-3. Run `docker-compose build --no-cache` in the terminal
+3. Go to the previous folder and execute: `docker-compose build --no-cache` in the terminal
-4. Once built, you must execute the command: `docker-compose up`
+4. Once built, you must execute the command: `docker-compose up --force-recreate` in the terminal

-5. You have to be standing in the folder containing the: `docker-compose.yml`
+NOTE: You have to be standing in the folder containing the: `docker-compose.yml` and you need to install `Docker Desktop` if you are in Windows.
 NOTE: In the folder whose location is: `filemanager-app/src/cloud`, inside the cloud folder will be created the folders for each user registered in the application.
 The name of the main folder refers to the user's username.

 ## Description